Hansi Flick: Germany

 On 25 May 2021, the German Football Association announced that Flick signed a three-year contract from 1 August 2021 to serve as the manager of the Germany national team, and he replaced his former boss Joachim Löw after UEFA Euro 2020.
 On 2 September 2021, Flick won his first match 2–0 against Liechtenstein in a 2022 FIFA World Cup qualification match.
 On 4 June 2022, Germany drew 1–1 with Italy in the 2022–23 UEFA Nations League A, and thus became the third coach to stay undefeated in his first ten matches, after Sepp Herberger and Jupp Derwall.
 This run would end on 23 September, as Germany lost 1–0 to Hungary in the same competition.

-In the 2022 FIFA World Cup, Germany was eliminated in the group stage for the second time in a row, as they finished third in their group, despite winning their final match 2–4 against Costa Rica.
+In the 2022 FIFA World Cup, Germany was eliminated in the group stage for the second time in a row, as they finished third in their group, despite winning their final match 4–2 against Costa Rica.
 Flick received criticism for his substitutions, particularly against Japan in their tournament opener, which they lost 1–2.

-Flick was sacked on 10 September 2023, a day after a 4–1 loss in a friendly against Japan, the team's third defeat in a row.
+Flick was sacked on 10 September 2023, a day after a 1–4 loss in a friendly against Japan, the team's third defeat in a row.
 Flick lasted two years in charge and had the second-worst point rate of 1.72, only ahead of Erich Ribbeck with 1.50 points per game.
 He was also the first manager of Germany to be sacked in the role's history.

 Barcelona

-On 29 May 2024, Flick signed as the new head coach of La Liga club Barcelona on a contract until 30 June 2026.
-He became the third German in the club coaching history, after Hennes Weisweiler and Udo Lattek.
+On 29 May 2024, Flick signed as the Manager of La Liga club Barcelona on a contract until 30 June 2026.
+He became the third German in the club's coaching history, after Hennes Weisweiler and Udo Lattek.

 Flick won his first league match as Barcelona manager on 17 August 2024, securing a 1–2 comeback victory against Valencia at the Mestalla, breaking Barcelona's two-year streak of 0–0 draws on matchday 1.
 He suffered his first La Liga defeat as Barcelona manager in a 4–2 defeat to Osasuna on 28 September.
 On 23 October, Flick managed a win against his former team Bayern Munich where Barcelona won 4–1 at the Estadi Olímpic Lluís Companys.
 Three days later, Flick won his first El Clásico in charge, a 4–0 domination of Real Madrid at the Bernabéu.

-On 12 January 2025, Flick secured his first title with Barcelona by defeating Real Madrid in the Supercopa de España final held at the King Abdullah Sports City in Jeddah, Saudi Arabia.
+On 12 January 2025, Flick secured his first title with Barcelona by defeating Real Madrid in the Supercopa de España final held at the King Abdullah Sports City Stadium in Jeddah, Saudi Arabia.
 Despite conceding an early goal to Kylian Mbappé, Barcelona responded with a dominant first-half performance, scoring four goals.
 Even after goalkeeper Wojciech Szczęsny was sent off, Barcelona maintained control to clinch their 15th Supercopa title with a commanding 5–2 victory.

-On 26 April 2025, Flick guided Barcelona to a 3–2 extra-time victory over Real Madrid in the Copa del Rey final at Estadio de La Cartuja in Seville, securing the club's 32nd title in the competition.
+On 26 April 2025, Flick guided Barcelona to a 3–2 extra-time victory over Real Madrid in the Copa del Rey final at the Estadio de La Cartuja in Seville, securing the club's 32nd title in the competition.